unrealwork/axibase-collector/jobs/docker-certificates.md

 openssl req -subj "/CN=$HOST" -sha256 -new -key server-key.pem -out server.csr
 ```

-Next, sign the public key with our CA:
+## Sign the public key with our CA:

 Since TLS connections can be made via IP address as well as DNS name, they need
 to be specified when creating the certificate.
 For example, to allow connections